 Some courts will take this theory even further and allow the plaintiff to sue a brand-name manufacturer for the defective work of a generic drug manufacturer.

-Warning labels are required on all medications that have known side-effects or results.
+Warning labels are required on all medications that have known side effects or results.
 One reason a brand name manufacturer may be sued for the product of a generic manufacturer is insufficient warnings.
 Federal law requires all generic drug manufacturers to use the same warnings as those attached to the brand name drug.
-But, it has been ruled that generic manufacturers do not control their own warning labels; instead, they must use only what is provided by the brand name.
-So, in the event that a generic drug had inadequate warning labels, the brand name manufacturer would be held responsible – not the generic manufacturer.
+But, it has been ruled that generic manufacturers do not control their warning labels; instead, they must use only what is provided by the brand name.
+So, if a generic drug had inadequate warning labels, the brand name manufacturer would be held responsible – not the generic manufacturer.

 To explore your options, you will need to speak with a personal injury attorney.
-Because medical and drug laws are constantly changing, it is imperative that you speak with a lawyer to explore your rights.
+Because medical and drug laws are constantly changing, you must speak with a lawyer to explore your rights.
 You may also be able to seek recourse if you are injured by a product that didn’t warn you of risks associated with that medication.

 Your attorney can also advise you as to who is legally liable for your injuries and help file a lawsuit to collect compensation.